pekkah/tanka-graphql-samples/README.md

-# fugu-graphql-samples
+# Tanka GraphQL sample

-Example of using fugu-graphql with Apollo
+Example of using tanka-graphql with Apollo

 ## Requirements